w3c/wcag-act-rules/content/rules/6cfa84/proposed.md

 None of the target elements has an [inclusive descendant][] in the [flat tree][] that are [focusable][] and part of the [sequential focus navigation][].

-## Assumptions

-Interacting with the page does not result in changing the `aria-hidden` [attribute value][] of target elements.
-An example of such a situation would be when closing a modal dialog makes previously hidden elements that were not [focusable][] or part of the [sequential focus navigation][] become [focusable][] and part of the [sequential focus navigation][].

-## Accessibility Support

-Some user agents treat the value of `aria-hidden` attribute as case-sensitive.

 ## Background

 Using `aria-hidden="false"` on a descendant of an element with `aria-hidden="true"` [**does not** expose that element](https://www.w3.org/TR/wai-aria-1.2/#aria-hidden). `aria-hidden="true"` hides itself and all its content from assistive technologies.